-Carol Greider, PhD, Daniel Nathans Professor and Director, Molecular Biology and Genetics Johns Hopkins University School of Medicine and Bloomberg Distinguished Professor of Biology will come to the OSUCCC – James on March 3-4, 2015 to receive the Herbert and Maxine Block Memorial Lectureship Award for Distinguished Achievement in Cancer and deliver the Block Lecture.
+On March 3, 2015, Carol Greider, PhD, Daniel Nathans Professor and Director, Molecular Biology and Genetics Johns Hopkins University School of Medicine and Bloomberg Distinguished Professor of Biology came to the OSUCCC – James to receive the Herbert and Maxine Block Memorial Lectureship Award for Distinguished Achievement in Cancer and deliver the Block Lecture.
+At the awards dinner, Dr. Greider was applauded by OSUCCC – James leadership, distinguished community leaders, and OSUCCC - James researchers and physicians.
+The following day, researchers, physicians and clinicians at the OSUCCC – James packed a conference room in the new James Cancer Hospital and Solove Research Institute to see Dr. Greider present on her Nobel-winning work.
+View a video of the presentation.

 Carol W. Greider, PhD